 ABOUT THE COMMUNITY

-Dickey Wood's two eight-story halls house thirteen general housing floors and three community floors which cater to residents shared interests or lifestyles.
+Dickey Wood's two eight-story halls have both general housing floors and three community floors which serve residents with shared interests or lifestyles.
 Seventh floor Wood is a 24-hour quiet floor, which has special sound-proofed walls for those students who like a quiet environment.
 Sixth Wood is the Rainbow Floor, which is a gender-neutral floor which seeks to celebrate and support the LGBTQ and Allied community at USM.
 Outdoor Adventure Floor residents live on first Wood and take part in outdoor adventure activities such as white water rafting, hiking, and rock climbing while learning about group dynamics and leadership.

 Every room has a built-in closet, desk and chair, dresser, and regular twin bed for each occupant, and a micro-fridge.
 Every room also has cable tv and high speed internet hookups.
 Each quad shares a bathroom.